Mto wa Mbu

 the western shores of Lake Manyara, which is located within Lake Manyara National Park, through which flow several hot springs that seep from the nearby rift valley wall.
 Bubbling at over 60°C, they are hot enough to pass the ‘boil an egg’ test, with some parts having the distinctive yellow of sulfur.
 This natural wonder is a must-visit destination for anyone traveling to Tanzania.
 In

 Relax and rejuvenate.
-Escape the hustle and bustle of Mto wa Mbu and embark on a trek to the Maji Moto Hot Springs, located in the nearby Engaruka Basin.
+Escape the hustle and bustle of Mto wa Mbu and embark on a trek to the Maji Moto Hot Springs in the Engaruka Basin.
 This hidden gem offers a natural spa experience amidst the wilderness.
 The trek to the hot springs takes you through scenic landscapes, including lush forests and open savannahs.
 Once you arrive, soak in the soothing, warm waters known for their therapeutic properties.

 Visit the Manyara Painted Maasai Market.